somallg/soft-skills/README.md

   * Output Arguments

 ## 3.8 Command Query Separation
+* Functions should either do something or answer something, but not both

 ## 3.9 Prefer Exceptions to Returning Error Codes
   * Extract Try/Catch Blocks